-These are convenient stands you can fit to carry in your bag and are used to stabilize photos, reduce camera shake at slow shutter speeds, elevate and support the camera.
+These are convenient stands you can fit to carry in your bag and are used to stabilize photos, reduce camera shake at slow shutter speeds, and elevate and support the camera.

 These also free your hands so you can take a self-portrait or sip hot coffee as your camera is hard at work capturing a time-lapse of the sunset over the summit.